Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

   Deploying a TP-Link Omada Wireless Network solution for my organisation, we are investigating the Omada range and how to integrate this within our organisation.
 I have deployed TP-Link Omada EAP660 HD access points and OC300 controller with Wireless Networks including Rate Limit, WLAN Scheduling, RADIUS authentication using Windows NPS and Active Directory and a Captive portal using Voucher authentication.
 ---

-The purpose of this article is to cover deploying the TP-Link Omada series as a Wireless solution for my organisation, this solution came in under budget with a total cost of roughly £13,500 compared to other solutions which had quotes of £37,000-40,000.
+The purpose of this article is to cover deploying the TP-Link Omada series as a Wireless solution for my organization, this solution came in under budget with a total cost of roughly £13,500 compared to other solutions which had quotes of £37,000-40,000.
 The requirements were to provide Wi-Fi coverage for all three sites with support for 802.11ax.
-We also wanted to change how to authenticated our clients, therefore this solution required a captive portal with voucher (guest usernames) support, RADIUS authentication while still maintaining features such as Rate Limiting and Scheduling.
+We also wanted to change how to authenticate our clients, therefore this solution required a captive portal with voucher (guest usernames) support, RADIUS authentication while still maintaining features such as Rate Limiting and Scheduling.

 TP-Link Omada ticked all of our requirement boxes therefore we purchased two EAP660 HD access points and a OC300 controller for prototyping, the article below are the steps taken in our demonstration before we committed to purchasing 60 more access points.
-Its worth noting that our existing switching infrastructure does not support the listed 2.5G Ethernet of the EAPs but we wanted to invested in something that could last 5-10 years.
+Its worth noting that our existing switching infrastructure does not support the listed 2.5G Ethernet of the EAPs, but we wanted to invest in something that could last 5-10 years.

-The euipment used in the full solution:
+The equipment used in the full solution:

 * 1x [TP-Link Omada OC300 Controller](https://amzn.to/34G2tra)
 * 62x [TP-Link Omada EAP660 HD Access Point](https://amzn.to/3iiQLe3)

-Firstly start by unboxing the OC300 controller and rack mounting it, providing mains power and Ethernet connectivity to our switch.
+Firstly, start by unboxing the OC300 controller and rack mounting it, providing mains power and Ethernet connectivity to our switch.
 The controller will automatically request an IP address from our DHCP server, which I will reserve going forward.

 ![omada-dhcp-lease](/assets/images/posts/omada-dhcp-lease.png)